World Languages and International Studies Academy

 - Acquire a large base of knowledge.

-- Utilize technology for in-depth research and independent study resulting in high-level products and presentations.
+- Use technology for in-depth research and independent study resulting in high-level products and presentations.

 - Develop strong communication skills.